ricardoprins/ricardoprins/README.md

 * Machine Learning, Deep Learning, NLP
 * Crypto!
 Blockchain, cryptocurrencies - this is the future
 * Webscraping: because ALL UR DATA BELONGZ TO USSSS!
 * Hackathons - I've won many, been well placed in some others.
+Let's do one together!

 # How to reach out